Mercian Regiment: History

 The regiment's formation was announced on 16 December 2004 by the then Secretary of Defence Geoff Hoon and General Sir Mike Jackson as part of the restructuring of the British Army Infantry - it consisted of three regular battalions, plus a territorial battalion, and was created through the merger of three single battalion regiments.

-The antecedent regiments were, The 1st Battalion, Cheshire Regiment, The 1st Battalion, Worcestershire and Sherwood Foresters Regiment and the 1st Battalion, Staffordshire Regiment.
+The antecedent regiments were: The Cheshire Regiment, The Worcestershire and Sherwood Foresters Regiment and the Staffordshire Regiment.
 The reserve West Midlands Regiment, with elements of the King's and Cheshire Regiment and the East of England Regiment formed the 4th Battalion, Mercian Regiment.

 The regiment originally had three regular army battalions and one Army Reserve battalion, though the 3rd Battalion was disbanded, as part of the restructuring of the British Army, in July 2014.
 It had been part of the 7th Armoured Brigade based in Bad Fallingbostel, Germany.
 The regiment further restructured in September 2022 when the 2nd Battalion merged with the 1st Battalion.
 This happened as a result of the Integrated Review.

 The regiment was deployed to Afghanistan (Herrick 6, Herrick 10, Herrick 12, Herrick 14, Herrick 15, Herrick 17 and Herrick 19) and to Iraq (Telic 11).

 In 2017, the regiment moved to the King's Division.